svewap/nnrestapi/Documentation/Localization/Localization/10_backgrounds.rst

 `Read the docs <https://docs.typo3.org/m/typo3/guide-frontendlocalization/main/en-us/Index.html#start>`__ to find out more about the topic.

-"A movie database" – example for localization in a REST Api
+"A movie database" – example for localization
 ~~~~~~~~~

-In the context of your REST Api the **"connected mode"** will probably be the most common use-case.
+In the context of your application the **"connected mode"** will probably be the most common use-case.
-To make this clear, let's think of an REST Api that you can address to get information about a certain.
+To make this clear, let's think of an endpoint that you can address to get information about a certain.
 This could be the title, description and director of the movie.

 Let's think of every movie being located in a unique "shelf-number" of our movie-wall.
 To get information
-about a certain movie, we will need to know its number - or speaking in terms related to a REST Api:
+about a certain movie, we will need to know its number - or speaking in terms of endpoints:
 We need to know its unique URL or URI.

 Our Api could offer an endpoint in this style: